Gayathri Prabhu

-Gayathri Prabhu (born 1974) is an Indian novelist who currently lives in Manipal, Karnataka.
-Her most recent work is the novella Love in Seven Easy Steps (2021), preceded by Vetaal and Vikram: Riddles of the Undead, published by HarperCollins in 2019.
+Gayathri Prabhu (born 1974) is an Indian novelist and scholar who currently lives in Manipal, Karnataka.
+Her recent fictional work consists of the novella Love in Seven Easy Steps (2021), preceded by Vetaal and Vikram: Riddles of the Undead, published by HarperCollins in 2019.
+Prabhu's recent academic work is a monograph titled A Genre of Her Own (2025).

 Education and academic career

 Prabhu holds an MA degree in Mass Communication from Mass Communication Research Centre, Jamia Millia Islamia, New Delhi, an MPhil in Creative Writing from Swansea University in the United Kingdom and a PhD in English from the University of Nebraska–Lincoln in the United States.
 She has published on literary studies and presently teaches at the Manipal Centre for Humanities, Manipal Academy of Higher Education (MAHE).

 Prabhu was the Dr TMA Pai Chair in Indian Literature at the Manipal Academy of Higher Education for 2017–2019.

 Prabhu is engaged in mental health advocacy work at her university and is the Coordinator of the Student Support Centre (SSC), a pioneering psychotherapy venture designed exclusively for students.
 The SSC, featured in The Hindu, is the first-of-its kind in India for university students at MAHE, aimed at creating a safe space with confidentiality and free psychotherapeutic supports.